StarpTech/go-web/README.md

 ```

 # TODO
-Each of the items should be possible with the easiest solution.
+Each of the items should be implemented with the easiest approach.

 - [X] Testsuite
 - [X] Parameter Validation